The McKenzie Method

 The Method - Step by step guide

-MDT uses a validated assessment process which enables the clinician to categorise the patient into distinct sub groups of mechanical pain.
-In the MDT classification system, there are 3 sub-groups or syndromes.
-The evaluation allows the clinician to classify patients with similar mechanical presentations into these well-defined sub-groups, which determines the appropriate management or treatment strategy.
+MDT uses a validated assessment process which enables the clinician to categorise the patient into distinct sub groups.
+These well-defined sub-groups guide the appropriate management or treatment strategy.

-After careful questioning as to how movement and positions affect symptoms, the patient is asked to move in various directions and reports back to the clinician on the effect of these various movements.
+After careful questioning about how the symptoms are impacting or limiting the patient, and how different movements and positions affect the symptions, the patient is asked to move in various directions and reports back to the clinician on the effect of these various movements.
 For spinal patients, rapid changes occur in 50-70% of cases (depending on how long they have had their symptoms).
-Pain moves from a distal to a more proximal location in response to directionally specific movements.
-If the appropriate movement is continued, the pain retreats to the midline of the spine.
+Pain can move from a distal to a more proximal location in response to directionally specific movements.
+If the appropriate movement is continued, the pain retreats towards the midline of the spine.
 This phenomenon is called Centralisation and many peer review studies have shown that patients whose symptoms centralise have a better outcome than the non-centralisers1 2

 Accompanying centralisation is a gradual increase in range of movement.
-This phenomenon occurs in the Derangement Syndrome, which is the most common syndrome within MDT in patients with spinal problems.
+This phenomenon occurs in the Derangement Syndrome.

 - Werneke et al, 1999, 2005, 2008